The Best Golf Exercises to Increase Driving Distance

 Widen your stance to shoulder width and a half, keeping your spine straight.
 Place your hand on your hips to help keep proper posture and shift your weight over to one side, bending your knee to 90 degrees.

 The forward lunge is the “standard” lunge.
 Start with your feet shoulder-width apart and keep your back straight with your hands on your hips.
 Then take a large step forward and shift the weight into your stepping foot.
 Bend your front knee until it is over your ankle, forming a 90 degree angle.
 Shift your weight back and return to a standing position.
 Repeat the lunge with the other leg.

-This should only be attempted by folks who have sufficient balance and coordination and is not recommended for senior golfers.
-In order to do this exercise, begin by balancing on 1 leg.
+Only attempt a single-leg deadlift if you have sufficient balance and coordination.
+This move is not recommended for senior golfers.
+In order to do this exercise, begin by balancing on one leg.
 Then bend forward with your free leg acting as a counterbalance as you let your arms dangle in front of you.
 Go down as far as is comfortable as your body makes a rough “T” shape.
 Hold it for a second and then return upright and repeat, trying to keep on one leg during all your reps.
 Rest briefly and then switch legs.

-This is another exercise that is only for people that have a good sense of balance.
-Begin this exercise with your feet a shoulder-width across and place your hands on your hips.
+The curtsy lunge is another exercise that's only for people with good balance.
+Begin this exercise with your feet shoulder-width apart and place your hands on your hips.
 Then step one foot behind the other like you are attempting a curtsy for the Queen.
 Keep your weight over your front foot and lower yourself down until your front leg forms a 90-degree angle (if possible) and lift yourself back up.
 Return to the starting position and switch legs.